danbev/learning-openssl/notes/asn1.md

 ### Abstract Syntax Notation One (ASN.1)
-It's goal is to describe the interface between two entities exchanging information.
+The goal is to describe the interface between two entities exchanging information.
+This enables the files/messages in this format to be used by different languages.
 Is used in X.509 (SSL, HTTPS), LDAP, VoIP, SNMP, LTE (3G, 4G).

-Has been a standard since 1984!
+Is similar to ProtoBuf or Thrift which might have been used today but ASN1 has been a standard since 1984, and when the HTTPS spec, in 1994, was created those protocols were not available.

+ASN1 also contains serialization formats which specify ways to convert in-mem data structures into a series of bytes.
+And from a series of bytes into in-mem data structures.

+#### Serialization formats
+Distinguished Encoding Rules (DER) is used which is a variant of Basic Encoding Rules (BER) but with restrictions that force the serialization to be identical for certain types.
+For example a Boolean value in BER could be any of 255 non zero values would be considered a true value and DER would only allow one value.
+This is especially important for crypto where things like digital signatures.

 #### Basic syntax
 * Comments start with '--' and end with a matching '--' or end of line.